How to Choose a Probiotic that’s Right for You in 2022

 The Easiest Way to Find the Top Rated Probiotics

-My favourite tool for selecting a probiotic, if you live in Canada or the US, is called Probiotic Chart.
+As a probiotics dietitian, my favourite tool for selecting a good probiotic supplement, if you live in Canada or the US, is called Probiotic Chart.
 Each year, they independently review all of the probiotics on the market to assess the level of evidence and serve it up in a fairly easy to read chart.
 I recommend you take a peek at what is available and if you can, stick to the products with level I or II evidence.

 Desiree’s Top Rated Probiotics

-And finally, if you just want to know what I use, you can give one of my favourite probiotics a try: Bio-K+ or Visbiome.
+And finally, if you just want to know what probiotic supplement I use, you can give one of my favourites a try: Bio-K+ or Visbiome.
 Both are excellent, well-researched probiotics made by companies that focus only on probiotics.

 Bio-K+ is Canadian made, gluten free and comes in both a fresh drinkable product (dairy and vegan) and an enteric coated vegan capsule.

 Visbiome is USA made, gluten free and comes in vegetarian (non-vegan, contains dairy) sachet and capsules.
 If you’ve been following me for a while, you know that I used to recommend VSL#3.
 I now recommend Visbiome, which is the true VSL#3 formula, which you can read more about here.